GABETROLL/Tetris3D/docs/blog.md

 In summer, 2021, I saw a YouTube video of a person that was coding 16 games in C++, currently coding Tetris.
 I decided to give it a go in Python and Pygame, the only two technologies I was familiar with at that point, and developed a small 2D game recreation with no ending, no title screen, no next piece view, and pretty much nothing else, a little while in July, 2021, and a little while again in May, 2022.

-Now, it was 2023, I'm studying at Holberton, and because I was considering many ideas for what should be my Portfolio Project, my heart leand on Tetris.
-I had remembered coding it months prior, and I thought it would be cool to try it again.
-Then, as I was discussing this idea with my C19 classmates, my math nerd desires kicked in, and I had another idea: Make a 3D Tetris game, in a rectangular prism board and make the game clear floors instead of lines!
+Now, it was 2023, I'm studying at Holberton, and because I was considering many ideas for what should be my Portfolio Project, my heart leaned on Tetris.
+With the help of my experience in Holberton and my previous experience, I went with Tetris.
+Then, as I was discussing this idea with my C19 classmates, my mathematical desires kicked in, and I had another idea: Make a 3D Tetris game, in a rectangular prism board and make the game clear floors instead of lines!

 I thought about it for a while, imagining dfferent ways to extend the game into higher dimensions, but eventually settled for my original idea, which I spent the next 2-3 months programming!